 The Board is committed to a policy of nondiscrimination in relation to race, color, religion/religious beliefs, gender, age, national origin, sexual orientation, creed, citizenship status, marital status, political beliefs/affiliation, disability, home language, family, social or cultural background.
-This policy will prevail in all matters concerning staff members, students, the public, educational programs and services, and individuals with whom the Board does business.
+The Board's position on nondiscrimination is set forth in Policy AC, which applies to students, staff, the public, educational programs and services, and individuals with whom the Board does business.
+District Regulation AC-R establishes procedures for prompt and equitable resolution of student and employee complaints alleging discrimination, including discrimination based on sex or disability.
+There is a complaint form available for discrimination complaints at Exhibit AC-E. All of these documents are available on the District website.